Sibanye-Stillwater faces $522 million compensation claim over scrapped mine deal

 “The judgment notes that Appian received multiple offers for the mines after Sibanye-Stillwater terminated the SPAs.
 Accordingly, Sibanye-Stillwater will continue to defend the claim vigorously at the trial in November 2025,” it said.

 Atlantic Nickel’s Santa Rita open pit mine in the Brazilian state of Bahia is one of the few long-life nickel sulphide mines currently in production.
-It also yield copper, cobalt, and platinum group metals as by-products.
+It also yields copper, cobalt, and platinum group metals as by-products.

 The company is advancing the mine’s underground extension as it transitions from open-pit to underground operations.
 This shift to higher-grade nickel is expected to boost production rates and extend the mine’s operational life to over 20 years.